-- 5.1 As noted above, the current DPE contract is due to expire at the start of October 2024. - 5.2 In order to ensure that a new contract is in place in time for October 2024, the proposed timetable for the DPE contract tender process is outlined in the table below:
+- 5.1 As noted above, the current DPE contract is due to expire at the start of October 2024. - 5.2 Following internal discussion and advice from Commercial and Procurement Services, an extension to the current contract, for a period of up to 12 months, will be requested to ensure that the market can be fully engaged and that the most effective and efficient service can be procured. - 5.3 In order to ensure that a new contract is in place in time for October 2025, or earlier, the proposed timetable for the DPE contract tender process is outlined in the table below:

 Action Proposed

-Publish Tender February 2024
+Publish Tender March 2024

-Tender Evaluation March - April 2024
+Tender Evaluation April - July 2024

-F&R Committee 25 June 2024
+F&R Committee September 2024

-Contract Award June 2024
+Contract Award October 2024

-Contract Start July 2024
+Contract Start November 2024

-Implementation July - September 2024
+Implementation November 2024 - March 2025

-Services Commence 1 October 2024
+Services Commence 1 April 2025